University Marketing & Communications Office

 Student Retention and Success

 BUS continues to monitor and review student performances.
-The two-year Consolidated Report for the academic year 2020/2021, presented courses with high pass and high failure rates (25% and higher) across the UWI.
-The report provided instructive insights for BUS and the campuses.
+A one-year Consolidated Report for the academic year 2021/2022, presented courses with high pass and high failure rates (25% and higher) with the agreed new minimum class size of 16 and above across The UWI.
+It was also agreed that the minimum percentage grade to be applied for the review of courses which present high failure and pass grades including ‘A’ grades was 25%.